pPrecel/pkup-gen/README.md

 Simple and easy-to-use tool to generate PKUP (`Podwyższone Koszty Uzyskania Przychodu` - Polish law thing) artifacts, `.patch` files, based on merged Github PullRequests.

-The `pkup-gen` collect all users PullRequests merged between the 18th (23:59:59) of the actual month and the 19th (00:00:00) of the past one.
+The `pkup-gen` collects all users' PullRequests merged between the 18th (23:59:59) of the actual month and the 19th (00:00:00) of the past one.
 To qualify PR, the user should be an author or committer of at least one commit from the PullRequest.

 ## Installation